 between ideas and material factors as rival causal agencies.
 In fact, what we see in human history is ranges of human practices that are both at once, that is, material practices carried out by human beings in space and time, and very often coercively maintained, and at the same time, self-conceptions, modes of understanding.
 These are often inseparable, in the way described in the discussion of social imaginaries, just because the self-understandings are the essential condition of the practice making the sense that it does to the participants (Taylor 2004, 31-2).

 Arjun Appadurai was also an active member of the CTS and his Modernity at Large (1996) has proven to be a vital contribution to the conceptualisation of imaginaries.
-He presciently declared: ‘the image, the imagined, the imaginary … are all terms that direct us to something critical and new in global cultural processes: the imagination as a social practice’ (Appadurai 1996,31).
+He declared: ‘the image, the imagined, the imaginary … are all terms that direct us to something critical and new in global cultural processes: the imagination as a social practice’ (Appadurai 1996,31).
 To understand this ‘new role for the imagination in social life’ he argues that it will be necessary to bring together:

 the old idea of images, especially mechanically produced images (in the Frankfurt School sense); the idea of the imagined community (in Anderson’s sense) and the French idea of the imaginary (imaginaire) as a constructed landscape of collective aspirations, which is no more and no less real than the collective representations of Emile Durkheim, now mediated through the complex prism of modern media (Appadurai 1996,31).

 Appadurai does not provide a citation for ‘imaginaire’: neither Sartre nor Lacan appear in his bibliography, while Castoriadis (1987) does.
 Whatever its lineages, the conceptual assemblage that Appadurai suggests explicitly articulates political philosophy with attention to images, mediation and electronic media, which is methodologically suggestive for investigating imaginaries.
 Extending Anderson’s ideas, Appadurai (1987, 33) is interested in: ‘imagined worlds, that is, the multiple worlds that are constituted by the historically situated imaginations of persons and groups spread around the globe’ and he suggests that the building blocks of these imagined worlds are ‘five dimensions of global cultural flows that can be termed (a) ethnoscapes, (b) mediascapes, (c) technoscapes, (d) financescapes and (e) ideoscapes.’
-His definitions of mediascapes and ideoscapes might both be understood as accounting for the ways in which imaginaries are both resourced and resourceful.

 It is impossible to review the political philosophy which has influenced STS work on imaginaries without considering the return of the repressed -- the contribution of Louis Althusser.
 Although, as our conclusion will suggest, turns to the imaginary may be displacing the concept of ideology, Althusser’s work on ideological state apparatuses and his conceptualization of interpellation, remain influential in analysing imaginaries (Warner 2000).
 Notably Althusser claimed that: ‘Ideology represents the imaginary relationship of individuals to their real conditions of existence’ (Althusser 1971, 109, original emphasis).
 Formulated in the shadow of Lacan’s account of subjectivity and the mirror phase, he suggests a mechanism by which the relations of production are reproduced through institutions, rituals and practices.
 Moreover, given its implicit dependence on ideas of performativity, the concept of interpellation (hailing) can be mobilized to think about the ways in which imaginaries engage subjects (Haraway 1997).